matijakolaric-com/django-music-publisher/docs/faq.rst

 	When writers (composers and lyricists) create a work, they split the shares among them.
 This is ``relative share``.
 A writer may then have a publisher, which would be you in this case.
 They usually transfer 50% of performance and 100% of mechanical and synchronization rights to the publisher.
-If this is not the case, then Django Music Publisher is not the tool for you.
+In some countries, however, different splits may be enforced by law.

 What is ``publisher fee`` exactly?
 	This field is **not used for registrations**.
 In some cases the publisher has to pay part of their revenues to the writer.
 The **kept** percentage of it is referred to as ``publisher fee``.

-Does ``publisher fee`` apply to performance, as well as to mechanical and syncronization royalties?
-	This depends on options selected during the import of royalty statements.

-My work has several recording versions.
-How do I put it in?
-	Django Music Publisher only supports a single (first) recording per work.
-	This also means that one ISWC can only have one ISRC assigned to it.
-	In many cases, it is eanough to use ``Alternate Titles``.
-However, if ISRC or some other data is required for additional rerordings, then Django Music Publisher is not the right solution for you.
-Yet.

 Where do I put the duration of the composition?
 	Compositions do not really have a duration, recordings do.
-So, it is only possible to assign duration to the ``First Recording``.
+So, it is only possible to assign duration to the ``Recording``.

-I dont have ISWC codes.
+I don't have ISWC codes.
 What do I do?
 	You can enter other data and then add ISWCs later on.
 You should ask your society how to apply.
 Some will assing them automatically once you register by CWR.
-If that is the case, then you may be able to import them from acknowledgement files.

 Is there any way of auto-filling the works?
 	There is a simple way to add similar works.
 Open a work that you want to use as a template, enter the changes and then press on ``Save as new``.
 	The new work will be saved and opened.
 Repeat for all works.
-	See :doc:`Adding, Changing and Deleting Musical Works <manual_works>` for details.
+	See :doc:`Works <manual_works>` for
+	details.

 How do I enter multiple original publishers per one writer?
 	This is described
-	in :doc:`Adding, Changing and Deleting Musical Works <manual_works>`.
+	in :doc:`Works <manual_works>`.